 Get in touch

 I have mental health (just like everybody else).
-But it took me a long time to realize that and by the time I did, Obsessive Compulsive Disorder, depression, and a bunch of related anxiety disorders had consumed my life.
-And it didn’t have to be that way.
+But it took me a long time to realize that and by the time I did, Obsessive Compulsive Disorder, depression, and a bunch of related mental illnesses had consumed my life.
+But it didn’t have to be that way.
 I could have saved enormous amounts of pain, energy, and money, if I’d taken a more proactive, preventive approach to mental health much earlier in life.
-Thanks to behavioral therapy supported by a lifestyle focused on being mentally and physically fit, I’ve been recovered and free from OCD for over four years.
-My focus now is on making great mental health more accessible and helping others succeed with recovery from illness or just live a life that’s more fulfilling and aligned with your values, and I do that in three ways:
+Thanks to behavioral therapy supported by a lifestyle focused on being mentally and physically fit, I’ve been free from OCD for over five years.
+My focus now is on making great mental health more accessible by leveraging technology and adapting design thinking tools from the world of business innovation, to support people making the biggest innovations of their lives: improving and maintaining their mental health.